andrei-deeyu/lpa-1/README.md

 * [Mentor Web App](https://lpa-1.firebaseapp.com/index-mentor.html) - Used by the mentors to see who they are going to meet (=which startup) and when.
   * The mentor should sign-in with their gmail account and fill their personal details.
   * Next, she can see what is the schedule per day.
+  * After each session, the mentor should fill the notes' section.
+This will help us learn and improve.

 * [Attendee Web App](https://lpa-1.firebaseapp.com/startup.html) - Used by the startups/attendees to see who is the lovely mentor that will work with them.
   * The attendee should sign-in with their gmail account and fill their personal details.
   * Next, she can see what is the schedule per day.
+  * After each session, the attendee should fill the notes' section.
+This will help us get better.

 -----